-The St. Edward High School Performing Arts Programs provide students with opportunities to explore and refine talents in music and theater arts.
-Students develop self-awareness, creativity, confidence and artistic sensitivity while learning to master the skills necessary to present outstanding collaborative performances in a supportive environment.
+The St. Edward High School Performing Arts Programs provide students with opportunities to explore and refine talents in music and theater arts, develop character and acquire leadership skills.
+Students improve in areas of self-awareness, creativity, confidence and artistic sensitivity while learning to master the skills necessary to present outstanding collaborative performances in a supportive environment.

 The music program includes Concert Band, Marching Band, Jazz Band, Orchestra, Men's Chorus and Indoor Percussion Enemble.